 We had a quiet winter break at Framed Recipes, both blogging wise as well as family wise.
 We spent time together playing, watching movies, reading, laser tag with friends, going for exhibitions and skiing.

-Well, while my husband and Sonshine skied, I sat in the coffee shop, finishing some books.
+Well, while my husband and Sonshine skied, I sat in the coffee shop, sipped hot chocolate and read a book.

 Photographing a cake can be art. - Irving Penn

 Talking about household chores, I have a few that I just dread, especially sorting mail and folding laundry!

 I make this butter cake (recipe adapted from Food-4tots) - to munch on while doing the "ugh" sorta chores.

 This saffron infused butter cake is all things delicious - (aromatic) saffron, buttery, moist and tenderly sweet.